Serena Williams quells Maria Sakkari fightback to book US Open quarter-final spot

-Williams lost to Sakkari on the same courts in the Western & Southern Open last week from a set and a break up and went into the year’s second grand slam with major question marks about her form, but now many will be using bonus codes to back her to go all of the way after her latest victory.
+Williams lost to Sakkari on the same courts in the Western & Southern Open last week from a set and a break up and went into the year’s second grand slam with major question marks about her form.

 This woman is unbelievable!

 Discussing her recent tendency to let opponents off the hook, Williams said: “It’s like dating a guy that you know sucks.
 That’s literally what I keep doing out here.
 It’s like I have got to get rid of this guy.
 It just makes no sense.”

 That guy was heading in through the restaurant door when Williams lost the second set on a tie-break and made a poor start to the decider, just as she had last week, but this time he was sent straight home again.

 Williams said: “Of course I thought about it but it’s a completely different match and a completely different moment.
 I just kept fighting.
 She was doing so well, she was being so aggressive, and I knew I needed to do the same thing.”

 Williams played a fine first set but Sakkari, one of the best athletes in women’s tennis, stuck with her during an intense and physical second set.

 The third seed let out a piercing scream after a return from Sakkari hit the top of the net and dropped dead to give her a set point at 6-5 but she saved it, and a second to force a tie-break.

 Williams made a poor start, losing the first four points, but a winning return on the fifth point gave her a foothold and she saved two more set points in convincing fashion.

 However, the doubts that have crept into Williams’ formidable psyche resurfaced with two errors that gave Sakkari the set.